Louise Maraval: Biography

-On 30 June 2024, she won the French national 400m hurdles title in Angers in a time of 53.71 seconds.
+On 30 June 2024, she won the French national 400 m hurdles title in Angers in a time of 53.71 seconds.
 She competed in the 400 metres hurdles at the 2024 Summer Olympics in Paris in August 2024, placing eighth in the final.
-She also competed in the women's 4x400m relay and mixed 4x400m relay at the Games.
+She also competed in the women's 4 × 400 m relay and mixed 4 × 400 m relay at the Games.

 She was selected for the 2025 European Athletics Indoor Championships in Appeldoorn.
 On 10 April 2025, she was named in the French team for the 2025 World Athletics Relays in Guangzhou, China in May 2025.
-She competed in the women's 4 x 400 metres relay as the French team finished second behind the United States in their heat to secure a place at the 2025 World Championships.
+She competed in the women's 4 × 400 metres relay as the French team finished second behind the United States in their heat to secure a place at the 2025 World Championships.
 On the second day, she also competed in the Mixed 4 × 400 metres relay at the event helping that French team also qualify for the World Championships.

 She was selected for the French team for the 2025 World Athletics Championships in Tokyo, Japan running 55.83 seconds without qualifying for the semi-finals.

+In May 2026, she ran at the 2026 World Athletics Relays in the mixed 4 × 400 metres relay.
+She also ran in the women's 4 × 400 metres relay at the championships in Gaborone, Botswana.
+In June, she was runner-up to Emily Newnham over 400 metres hurdles at the Josef Odložil Memorial in Prague.
+Competing at the 2026 European Athletics Championships in Birmingham, England, she was a finalist in the 400 metres hurdles, placing eighth.
+She also competed in the women's 4 × 400 metres relay at the championships.
+In September, she competed in the 400 m hurdles at the inaugural World Ultimate Championship in Budapest.